cheretbe/packer-routeros/README.md

   config.vm.provision "routeros_command", name: "Exec custom script", command: "/import custom_script.rsc"
 end
 ```

+#### Accessing the VM from host
+1. Interactive SSH session
+    * Use `vagrant ssh` command
+2. Built-in web interface (WebFig)
+    * Find out VM's IP using `vagrant ssh -- /ip address print where interface=host_only` command
+    * Note the returned IP and access it from your browser
+    * For example if the command has returned `172.28.128.3/24`, use `http://172.28.128.3` as the address
+3. Winbox (works fine on Linux using [Wine](https://www.winehq.org/))
+    * Download `winbox.exe` or `winbox64.exe` from https://mikrotik.com/download and launch it
+    * Option 1 - access by IP address
+        * Find out VM's IP using `vagrant ssh -- /ip address print where interface=host_only` command
+        * Enter the address in "Connect to" field
+    * Option 2 - access using neighbor discovery
+        * Select `Neighbors` tab in Winbox connect dialog
+        * Find the VM by it's name and click on IP or MAC address column to connect to it.
+If you click on IP address then IP will be used to connect, but if you click on MAC Address then MAC address will be used to connect to the VM
+4. Run commands during provision stage
+    * Use `routeros_file`/`routeros_command` provisioners in the Vagrantfile

 #### Network configuration
 By default two network interfaces are configured in the VM: `NAT` (Vagrant's default) and `Host-only`, named `host_nat` and